 Throughout the civil rights movement, ordinary people have contributed in countless ways, becoming part of its legacy and accomplishments.
 Nearly 14 years ago, AARP ventured out on a 70-day bus tour, through 22 states, to gather some stories, which resulted in a collection of thousands of oral histories and photographs.
-In collaboration with the Leadership Conference on Civil Rights, AARP donated those stories to the Library of Congress to create the Voices of Civil Rights exhibit.
-In honor of Black History Month, we are highlighting and updating a few of the stories housed there.
+In collaboration with the Leadership Conference on Civil Rights, AARP donated those stories to the Library of Congress to create the Voices of Civil Rights exhibition.
+In honor of Martin Luther King Jr. Day, we are highlighting and updating a few of the stories housed there.

 A living witness to civil rights